...with cream, no sugar

 The Woods, WI = Mosquitoes, Canoes, Praise n Worship

 New York City = The Underground, Books, Rendezvous

 Brattleboro, VT = Weezer, Farms, Dick (no, not...)

-Since 2017, I've been on Vancouver Island where I work as a Music Director at a grassroots church, through which I write and sing my own spiritual songs.
-I enjoy hiking the incredible landscapes, working at Thee Quintessential general store, participating as a member of an intentional Christ-centered urban community, spending quality time in my home studio loft, laughing with my 9-yr-old son, and teasing my cat, Mario.
+Since 2017, I've been on Vancouver Island where I work as the Music Director at a grassroots church, through which I write and sing my own songs.
+I also write personal essays and am drawing a graphic novelish thing.
+I enjoy hiking the incredible landscapes, working at thee quintessential general store, participating as a member of an intentional Christ-centered urban community, spending quality time in my home studio loft, laughing with my 9-yr-old son, and cooing over my handsome cat, Mario.

 Indie Folk Artist in British Columbia